JoseRoca/AfxNova/docs/File Management /File Procedures.md

 ```
 ---

-## AfxChDir / AfxSetCurDir / AfxSetCurrentDirectory
+## AfxChDir

 Changes the current directory for the current process.
+Aliases: AfxSetCurDir, AfxSetCurrentDirectory

 ```
 FUNCTION AfxChDir (BYVAL pwszPathName AS LPCWSTR) AS LONG